ed-xmos/mic_aggregator_demo/README.md

 *Note you will only be able to inject PDM data to two channels at a time due to a single pair of mics on the HW*

+If you wish to see all 16 mics running then an external mic board with 16 mics (DDR connected to 8 data lines) is required.

 Jumper Connections
 ------------------